What Is the Impact Of Brand Equity On Business And Customer Perception?

 Packaging and branding

-The First impression about a product are delivered by the attractive and relevant packing, which greatly impacts the customer perception.
+The First impression about a product is delivered by the attractive and relevant packing, which greatly impacts the customer perception.
 When the branding and packing of a product are done right, it gains the attention of the prospective user.
 Based on the product packing, customers will develop an image of the product.

 Reputation is always important, but when it comes to an online reputation, it is a factor that can make or break customer perception.
 When you start becoming visible on many social media platforms, the social media audience will start building a perception about your product.